 » GHG » Green House Gas » A gas such as Carbon Dioxide (CO2) that contributes to global warming through the absorption of infrared radiation.

-» HEV » Hybrid Electric Vehicles » Not true electric cars.
+» HEV » Hybrid Electric Vehicles » Not true electric vehicles.
 The small battery and electric motor is used to boost the efficiency of the gas powered ICE.
 All the energy comes from fossil fuels and the HEV cannot be plugged in to recharge the battery.

 » ICE » Internal Combustion Engine » An engine that burns dead dinosaur goo (fossil fuel), most commonly in the form of diesel or gasoline.